Do YOU have Turtle Neck? How to Combat Head Forward Posture.

 Pain

-Forward head posture also results in pain which can include neck, upper back, and shoulder pain.
-Headaches are also a common complaint from people stuck in this posture.
-When the tissues of the upper back are in a stuck or locked long position the fascia cannot glide and muscles cannot move as easily resulting in pressure on nerves, poor blood flow and a lack of cellular waste being able to leave the area.
+Forward head posture also results in pain, which can include neck, upper back, and shoulder pain.
+Headaches are also a common complaint.
+When the tissues of the upper back are in a stuck or locked long position, the fascia cannot glide, and muscles cannot move as easily, resulting in pressure on nerves, poor blood flow, and a lack of cellular waste being able to leave the area.
 This can result in painful myofascial trigger points in the area.
 Tension headaches are another common result.

 Reversing Turtle Neck

-I’m excited to report I will have an online posture course coming very soon!
-The course helps you understand what good posture really is throughout the entire body and how to correct it through changing your mindset and how you move.
-Watch for the course in October 2022.
+I’m excited to offer an online posture course that helps you understand what good posture really is throughout the entire body and how to correct it by changing your mindset and how you move.

 References